metagenomics/metagenomics-tk/docs/README.md

  *  /shared/directory/test is a directory that is shared between multiple machines.
  * PROFILE can be either `standard` (local use) or `slurm` depending on which environment the pipeline should be executed.

-**Note!** Metabolomics part is currently excluded from full pipeline run.

 ### Input

 === "Command"